johannaengland/nav/doc/howto/migrate-rrd-to-graphite.rst

 What _rrdtool refers to as "consolidation functions" corresponds to what Whisper_ calls "aggregation methods".

-In an RRD file, consolidation functions are an attribute of each RRA, meaning you can have multiple, overlapping archives which consolidate data points in different ways.
-In Whisper, the aggregation method is an attribute of the Whisper file itself.
+In an RRD file consolidation functions are an attribute of each RRA, meaning you can have multiple, overlapping archives which consolidate data points in different ways.
+In Whisper the aggregation method is an attribute of the Whisper file itself.

 NAV 3 may have RRD files with overlapping archives to include ``maximum`` and